 Dorm bed per night: $5 – they also have a swimming pool

-Longson Mui Ne is a camping ground-slash-hostel.
+Longson Mui Ne is a camping ground-slash hostel.
 A great place for those who prefer a quiet place to stay.
-It is located by the beach and offers a free breakfast on selected room and happy hour to everyone.
+It is located by the beach and offers a free breakfast in the selected rooms and happy hour to everyone.

 Best resort and hotels in Mui Ne and Phan Thiet